 - Solfege Exam

-Accepted applicants will be chosen once the review of the audition videos are completed.
+Accepted applicants will be chosen once the review of the audition videos is completed.
 The admission requirements will then be emailed to you by the OCS.

 To be eligible for freshman automatic admission through international qualifications, an applicant must satisfy the following: